rcjdf/Motes/README.md

 # Motes
 Re-Created the XBOX background of Green Motes.
+(GLSL) In ShaderToy https://www.shadertoy.com/view/ddV3Wd - ShaderToy profile: https://www.shadertoy.com/user/Rocky0101
-(GLSL) This was just for fun to play around with shaders.
+This was just for fun to play around with shaders.
 I quite like the background on the console and wanted to see if I could make it myself.
 The clouds are left out intentionally.
 It looks cleaner without the patches of fog coming in and out.

 My Shader: